godaddy/node-priam/README.md

 ```

 ### Named Queries ###
-The driver supports using named queries.
-These queries should be `.cql` files residing in a single folder.
-The query
-name corresponds to the file name preceding the `.cql` extension.
-For example, file `myObjectSelect.cql` would have a
-query name of `myObjectSelect`.
+The driver supports using named queries by calling the `namedQuery` method.
+This method behaves just like the `cql` method, only instead of passing the CQL as the first argument, you pass the name of a query.
+The query name must correspond to a file name preceding the `.cql` extension.
+For example, file `myObjectSelect.cql` would have a query name of `myObjectSelect`.

-In order to use named queries, the optional `queryDirectory` option should be passed into the driver constructor.
+In order to use named queries, the `queryDirectory` option must be passed into the driver constructor.

 Queries are loaded *synchronously* and cached when the driver is constructed.